 Peter Christamtsis and Katie Hammill, along with their 2 daughters Ashely and Ruby immigrated to Atlantic Beach from Toronto, ON Canada in January 2015.
 Peter’s company, Solidifi US Inc., was in a growth and expansion phase in the US and they couldn’t say “no” to the opportunity to move to their family south of the border, and more specifically…to a warmer climate.
 Katie’s parents have been residents of Atlantic Beach for 15+ years, and having vacationed here frequently over the years this was Katie and Peter’s first choice for a cross-border move and new home.
 Throughout the week, you’ll find them frequenting the Beach, the AB/NB Town Center, or the Atlantic Beach Country Club when they aren’t working out of their home-based offices or chauffeuring the girls to/from Discovery and their many activities.

-With over fifteen years of experience in the U.S. and Canadian financial and mortgage services industries, as Vice-President of National Accounts for Solidifi, Peter is responsible for client sustainability, growth and P&L across Solidifi’s Tier 1 client portfolio.
+With over seventeen years of experience in the U.S. and Canadian financial and mortgage services industries, and as Senior Vice President for Solidifi, Peter is responsible for leading the Enterprise Sales Team, and ensuring sustainability and growth of Solidifi’s Tier 1 clients.
 Peter also plays a role in business development and product management for the organization and throughout his tenure has been part of the Finance, Operations and the Client Services teams.
-Prior to joining Solidifi, Peter was a Senior Consultant with ASSET Inc., a risk and default management company serving the Canadian, Caribbean and Australia financial services marketplace, where he his experience included the deployment of software solutions with several major Canadian banks.
+Prior to joining Solidifi, Peter was a Senior Consultant with ASSET Inc., a risk and default management company serving the Canadian, Caribbean and Australian financial services marketplace, where he his experience included the deployment of software solutions with several major Canadian banks.

 In addition to the Financial Services sector, Peter also has an astute interest in the restaurant service industry.
 In 2008, he successfully launched a locally-inspired Café called Red Rocket Coffee in the heart of Toronto’s beaches area.

-Peter’s expertise includes managing new and existing clients, consulting on best operational practices, and the development of broad-based teams to launch new products and services.
+Peter’s expertise includes managing new and existing clients, consulting on best operational practices, and the development of broad-based teams to launch and grow new products and services.

 Hunter Hartford McIntosh is a true guardian of the environment and was passionate about conservation from an early age.
 Inspired by a family legacy of environmental education, philanthropy and conservation that protects our natural resources for future generations, Hunter is steadfast on preserving nature through his work as President & CEO at The Boat Company.